THE HEART OF PHILOSOPY

 Read more about each course by clicking the button below:

-THE MINDFUL WISDOM COURSE EXPLORES WAYS OF BRINGING HISTORY’S GREAT PHILOSOPHICAL INSIGHTS INTO OUR EVERYDAY LIVES.
+THE WISDOM WITHIN COURSE EXPLORES WAYS OF BRINGING HISTORY’S GREAT PHILOSOPHICAL INSIGHTS INTO OUR EVERYDAY LIVES.
 IT IS A COURSE WHICH HELPS YOU TO BECOME MORE MINDFUL, MORE CONNECTED AND MORE ALIVE.

 The course looks at life and its meaning, the world and its causes.
 It asks, what holds us back?
 What sets us free?
 Based on the classic philosophies of East and West, it invites students to see life as a place to test the words of the wise.